 Here’s how I overcame my fear of going back to school.

 Education is an investment.
 Some companies offer tuition reimbursement to their employees.
 Some people will go their own route and pay the cost on their own.
 Either way, you need to research the degree or certification and learn the best way to move forward with your education.
 Your career development is ultimately up to you.

 I searched on the Project Management Institute site for all of the requirements, tools, and information I needed to get started.
 My research helped me eliminate unnecessary costs and helped focus me in the right direction as I got started.

 For me, I found LinkedIn Learning to be an excellent tool for my PMP certification.
 The cost was pretty low for a premium account and the premium account gives you access to the LinkedIn Learning videos.

 Research is like a friend that will help guide you.
 Explore, learn and then decide the best course of action based on your research.
 People and resources will appear at the right time when you stay curious and keep exploring.

 Find Your Tribe

 Take a moment to think about the people in your life who are supportive.
-It may be a family member, friend or professional mentor.
+It may be a family member, friend, or professional mentor.
 You need people in your corner who are positive and understand why you’re pursuing your goal.
 Be selective of who you share your plan with because you don’t need negative energy slowing you down.

 Do you know someone who obtained the same certification or degree?
-Ask them about the experience and see if they’re willing to talk with you how they achieved the goal.
+Ask them about the experience and see if they’re willing to talk with you about how they achieved the goal.
 They might have great feedback that will help you while you’re researching.
 And it’s great to have someone you can talk to or email when things get tough.

 They will help you stay motivated and excited about what you’re doing.
 They’re the people who want to see you succeed.